salomonxt/salomonxt/README.md

 - 👋 Hi, I’m @salomonxt
 - 👀 I’m interested in woman
-- 🌱 I’m currently learning that everything is possible
+- 🌱 I’m currently learning everything is possible
 - 💞️ I’m looking to collaborate with woman
 - 📫 How to reach me ?
-Email
+Hugh
 - 😄 Pronouns: ...
 SuperMen
 - ⚡ Fun fact: ...
 I like cows